 How much do IELTS and TEF exams cost in Kuwait?
 Let us tell you.

-These fees are just an approximation based off some of the language centres that offer IELTS and TEF exams.
+These fees are just an approximation based on some of the language centers that offer IELTS and TEF exams.

 IELTS exams are normally 2 hours and 45 minutes long, while the TEF is just 10 minutes longer.

-When you get your results back, you must make sure that your scores are translated into a score system called the Canadian Language Benchmark for your IELTS.
-Your TEF results will be translated to another score system called the NCLC (Niveau de compétence linguistique canadien).
+When you get your results back, you must make sure that your scores are translated into a scoring system called the Canadian Language Benchmark for your IELTS.
+Your TEF results will be translated into another scoring system called the NCLC (Niveau de compétence linguistique canadien).

 This next step is pretty simple but is nonetheless very important as we mentioned earlier in our blog.
 Your NOC level and code can determine which visa programs you can apply for.